HaseebMurtaza/Trillo/README.md

 # Trillo Project

-- Work in progress booking app Frontend project In CSS with Sass(Scss).
+- Work in progress frontend of booking app In using Sass(Scss) .